mariadb-corporation/mariadb-connector-nodejs/README.md

 ## Documentation

-The MariaDB Connector can use different API's on the back-end: Promise and Callback.
+The MariaDB Node.js Connector can use different APIs on the back-end: Promise and Callback.
 The default API is Promise.
-Callback is provided for compatibility with the `mysql` and `mysql2` API's.
+Callback is provided for compatibility with the `mysql` and `mysql2` APIs.

 Documentation provided on this page uses the Promise API.
-If you would like to develop an application with the Callback API or have an existing application that you want to switch from the MySQL API's to the MariaDB Connector, see the [Callback API](/documentation/callback-api.md) documentation.
+If you would like to develop an application with the Callback API or have an existing application that you want to switch from the MySQL APIs to the MariaDB Connector, see the [Callback API](/documentation/callback-api.md) documentation.

 ### Installation